oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ## C.1 Special Thanks

+The editor would like to thank the following individuals for their support in the development of this specification:

+* Jerome Czachor, Huntington Ingalls Industries, Technical Solutions
+* Ha Ram Yoon, Huntington Ingalls Industries, Technical Solutions
+* Patrick Connole, Praxis Engineering Technologies, LLC
+* Mason Mirarcy, Praxis Engineering Technologies, LLC

 ## C.2 Participants
 The following individuals have participated in the creation of this specification and are gratefully acknowledged: